Lamass566/styleguide/docs/index.md

 ### Use Type Aliases for Clarity

-Actively use type aliases (typealias) to give simpler, more descriptive names to complex types.
-This is especially useful for tuples, closures, and generic types with multiple constraints.
-Using a type alias makes code more readable, self-documenting, and easier to maintain.
+Actively use type aliases (typealias) to give simpler, more descriptive names to complex types **only if the type is used more than once.** This is especially useful for tuples, closures, and generic types with multiple constraints.
+Using a type alias makes code more readable, self-documenting, and easier to maintain, but creating aliases for types used only once can introduce unnecessary indirection.

 A well-named type alias can express the purpose of a complex type, making function signatures and property declarations much clearer.

-!!! success "GOOD"
+!!! success "Збс"
     ```swift
     // The type alias clearly defines the structure and purpose.
     typealias HTTPResponse = (data: Data?, response: URLResponse?, error: Error?)